When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Mid-Drive vs Hub motor

-In my experience, small hub motors are usually a lot less hassle than mid-drives in the long-term.
+In my experience, small hub motors are usually a lot less hassle than mid-drives in the long term.
 Another thing to consider is pedalling resistance.
-Both the mid-drive and direct-drive hub motor produce a significant amount of resistance with the motor off.
+Both the mid-drive and direct-drive hub motors produce a significant amount of resistance with the motor off.

 Battery choice is important because it will determine the kind of range you can expect from your electric bike.

-The other thing to consider is the size / style of frame you will be fitting the battery to.
+The other thing to consider is the size/style of frame you will be fitting the battery.
 Normal hybrid or hardtail mountain bikes of 18″ frame and above usually have plenty of space, but when you get down to 16″ frames, things can become a lot tighter.

 If you have a full-suspension mountain bike then mounting a battery in the frame can be practically impossible (depending on the bike).
 Ladies framed bikes and step-through bikes are usually better suited to a rear rack-mounted battery.

-It is advisable that you take measurements of your frame triangle before purchasing a battery.
-It is also worthy to note that some battery packs do not align particularly well with the bottle holder threads on the frame.
+You should take measurements of your frame triangle before purchasing a battery.
+It is also worth noting that some battery packs do not align particularly well with the bottle holder threads on the frame.
 If this is the case, you may need to drill and riv-nut an extra hole or two.

 For more information on e-bike batteries please check out my article ‘electric bike batteries explained’

-Thank you for taking the time to read this article, if you need any further help or advice choosing a conversion kit, please leave a comment below.
+Thank you for taking the time to read this article, and we hope you have found this electric bike conversion kit guide useful.
+If you need any further help or advice on choosing a conversion kit, please leave a comment below.